 The Georgia Prescription Drug Monitoring Program (PDMP) is an electronic database used to monitor the prescribing and dispensing of controlled substances.
 The PDMP provides prescribers and pharmacists with critical information regarding a patient’s controlled substance prescription history.
 It can help eliminate duplicative prescribing and overprescribing of controlled substances and protect patients at risk of misuse.

 For information about accessing the Georgia PDMP through approved electronic health records (EHR), please visit, PDMP Integration.

 During the 2017 legislative session, the Georgia General Assembly passed House Bill 249 which provided for several changes to the PDMP:

 - Effective July 1, 2017, dispensers will be required to enter prescription information for Schedule II, III, IV, V controlled substances within 24 hours.
 This will provide prescribers more efficient access to information with less wait time as they make the best clinical decisions possible for their patients.

-To register in PDMP, go to georgia.pmpaware.net/login.
-You will need:
+To register in the GA PDMP, go to Georgia.pmpaware.net/login Prescribers and Dispensers will need: